Types of Mortgages

 Advantages of Adjustable Rate Mortgages

 The first advantage of ARMs are that your monthly payments, at least for a time, will likely be lower than fixed rate mortgages.
 These rates could also stay lower if interest rates remain the same or dip even lower.
-For example, during this prolonged housing crunch, interest rates have gone steadily lower and are currently at historically low levels.
-Those with ARMs have benefitted by paying less in interest each month (although because of interest caps, it's likely that ARM holders haven't been able to take full advantage).
+For example, during the last prolonged housing crunch, interest rates went steadily lower and remained at historically low levels before they began rising again in 2022.

 Some lenders will offer lower, discounted introductory interest rates for ARMs than for fixed rate loans.
 This means that for a period, mortgage holders pay an even lower amount each month, which is obviously beneficial to your wallet.
 Once these discounted rates end, however, you may be in for sticker shock, as your payments will start to reflect the true interest rate, as well as any adjustment upward in the event interest rates have risen during your introductory term.

-It is possible that you'll actually pay less interest over the term of the loan than you would with a fixed rate mortgage.
+Depending on the length of your ARM, it is possible that you'll actually pay less interest over the term of the loan than you would with a fixed rate mortgage.
 This could happen if interest rates remain the same or decline.
-In fact, some studies have shown that homeowners have paid less on average with ARMs than fixed rate loans.

 Against these possible advantages, however, you'll have to balance the chances that your payments could rise substantially (particularly if you opt for a discounted ARM) and your payments may not go down significantly even if interest rates drop (due to interest caps).
 Additionally, many ARMs have a penalty for paying off the loan early.